Fast-growing hierarchy

-In computability theory, computational complexity theory and proof theory, a fast-growing hierarchy (also called an extended Grzegorczyk hierarchy) is an ordinal-indexed family of rapidly increasing functions fα: N → N (where N is the set of natural numbers {0, 1, ...}, and α ranges up to some large countable ordinal).
+In computability theory, computational complexity theory and proof theory, a fast-growing hierarchy (also called an extended Grzegorczyk hierarchy, or a Schwichtenberg–Wainer hierarchy) is an ordinal-indexed family of rapidly increasing functions fα: N → N (where N is the set of natural numbers {0, 1, ...}, and α ranges up to some large countable ordinal).
 A primary example is the Wainer hierarchy, or Löb–Wainer hierarchy, which is an extension to all α < ε0.
 Such hierarchies provide a natural way to classify computable functions according to rate-of-growth and computational complexity.

 Definition

 Let μ be a large countable ordinal such that to every limit ordinal α < μ there is assigned a fundamental sequence (a strictly increasing sequence of ordinals whose supremum is α).
 A fast-growing hierarchy of functions fα: N → N, for α < μ, is then defined as follows: